kris-runzer/tick-dock-toe/README.md

 # tick-dock-toe
-Simple tic-tac-toe game implemented with an AngularJS frontend and Go JSON API for game state
+Simple tic-tac-toe game implemented with an AngularJS frontend and Go JSON API for game state.

-All static assets are embedded as binary data into the executables using [go-bindata](https://github.com/jteeuwen/go-bindata)
+All static assets are embedded as binary data into the executables using [go-bindata](https://github.com/jteeuwen/go-bindata).

 ## Starting the Game
 #### 1. Clone repo then build and run Dockerfile